Trusted

 • Unusual notifications: On the onset of a SIM swap attack, you may receive calls or texts regarding an unexpected change to your carrier’s service.
 If this occurs, call your network service provider and confirm the changes.

-The risks of SIM swap attacks on cryptocurrency users
+The risks of SIM swap attacks for crypto users

-Existing security measures, like zero-trust architecture, that aim to mitigate security risks in the crypto space haven’t prevented scammers from developing new crypto scamming techniques.
+Existing security measures, like zero-trust architecture, have not prevented scammers from developing new techniques.

-SIM swap attacks, for example, pose a significant threat to the security of crypto exchanges and wallets because of the coins and tokens stored in them.
+SIM swap attacks pose a significant threat to the security of crypto wallets and exchanges.
 Many crypto exchanges and wallets rely heavily on SMS-based 2FA to confirm transactions.
 Thus, a SIM swap attack gives hackers access to a victim’s crypto exchange or wallet and transfers their digital assets.

 Additionally, SIM swap attacks can give hackers access to a victim’s email account, which they can use to change settings, reset passwords, and compromise other associated accounts.
-They can then change the sign-in details of a victim’s crypto exchange or wallet and take complete control of them and the funds in them.
+They can then change the sign-in details of a victim’s crypto exchange or wallet and take complete control of the accounts and funds.

 Stay safe in decentralized ecosystems.
-Check our guide to the top 10 muct have cryptocurrency security tips in 2024,
+Check our guide to the top 10 most important cryptocurrency security tips in 2024.

 A few users of the decentralized social media platform Friend.tech, fell victim to several SIM swap attacks in October 2023.
 A single scammer, unearthed by ZachXBT, stole $385,000 worth of Ether after SIM swapping four separate Friend.tech users.